CEA-MetroCarac/pystack3d/doc/destriping.rst

     #cvg_threshold = 1.e-2
     filters = [{ name = "Gabor", noise_level = 200, sigma = [0.5, 10], theta = -45 }]

-``maxit`` refers to the number of iterations used by the pyvsnr algorithm.
+``maxit`` refers to the number of iterations used by the `pyvnsr <https://github.com/CEA-MetroCarac/pyvsnr>`_ algorithm.

-``cvg_threshold`` is a convergence criterion that can be used to stop the pyvsnr iterative processus.
+``cvg_threshold`` is a convergence criterion that can be used to stop the `pyvnsr <https://github.com/CEA-MetroCarac/pyvsnr>`_ iterative processus.

-``filters`` consist of a list of filters to be used during the destriping processus and are related to the shape and intensity of the stripes to be removed.
+``filters`` consists of a list of filters to be used during the destriping process and are related to the shape and intensity of the stripes to be removed.

 For each of these parameters, see the `pyvnsr <https://github.com/CEA-MetroCarac/pyvsnr>`_ documentation for more details.